-Sensory Toys For Autistic Children
+Sensory Toys For Children With Autism

 Some toys provide a sensory experience that children with ASD crave.
 The toys allow the children to engage their sense of touch, hearing, and vision.
-Also, integrating sensory therapy via play can help improve an autistic child’s daily functioning (2).
-Here are a few toys from that category.
+Also, integrating sensory therapy via play can help improve an autistic child’s daily functioning

-1. Adorox Liquid Bubble Drop Motion Wheel
+1. Best Focus-Enhancing Toy: Adorox Liquid Bubble Drop Motion Wheel

-2. 12-Sided Fidget Cube
+2. Best Stress-Relieving Toy For Autism: 12-Sided Fidget Cube

 When the child is stressed and does not have a parent or teacher to calm him down, a fidget toy might come in handy.
 The ATiC 12-sided fidget cube can help relieve stress, reduce anxiety and relax children with ADHD and autism.
 This toy is a must-have when your child goes out on long drives or outings and needs something to keep them occupied and relaxed.